-- Get an application form at your local county assessor office or online at www.tax.ok.gov.
+- 1. Get an application form at your local county assessor office or online at www.tax.ok.gov.
 Fill out only one application.
 There is a separate application for the 100% veteran's exemption.
 (OTC Form 998) - Return the form to the assessor's office.
 Homestead applications may be submitted to the assessor throughout the year, but only those received by March 15 will be effective in the current year.
 Making false statements on your exemption application is a criminal offense.
-Requirements may be different for 100% disabled veterans. - 3.
+Requirements are different for 100% disabled veterans. - 3.
 Provide necessary information.
 For example, if your home is a manufactured home, you must have a copy of the title to the home or a verified copy of the purchase contract.

-- If the assessor denies or modifies your exemption, he or she must tell you in writing within five days.
+- 4. If the assessor denies or modifies your exemption, they must notify you in writing within five days.
 This notice must explain how you can protest before the CBOE. - 5.
 Once you receive a homestead exemption or a disabled veteran's exemption, you do not have to apply again, unless your qualifications change.
-If you move to a new home, you will have to fill out a new application for your new home the following year. - 6.
-The assessor may require a new application by sending you a written notice and an application form.
+If you move to a new home, you must fill out a new application for your new home the following year.
+The exemption does not transfer to your new home automatically. - 6.
+The assessor will require a new application by sending you a written notice and an application form.
 If you do not return the new application, you can lose your exemptions.
+Check with your county assessor for details.